Who is Conservation Volunteers?

-You will be shown how to use all tools and equipment safely before you start the project and there will always be a Conservation Volunteers Team Leader with first aid training.
-Any essential safety equipment will be provided, and you will be shown how to use it.
+You will be shown how to use all tools and equipment safely before you start the project by one of our experienced Team Leaders.
+All essential safety equipment will be provided, and you will be shown how to use it.

 Who are the other volunteers?

-As a Conservation Volunteer, you are part of a team of 6 to 10 volunteers, helping to conserve a part of Australia’s unique habitat.
+As a Conservation Volunteer, you are part of a team of 6 to 9 volunteers, helping to conserve a part of Australia or New Zealand’s unique habitat.
 As well as making a real difference to the environment, volunteering is a great way to make friends.
 The other volunteers on your team might be travellers, students, or locals who have lived in the area for years.

-All Conservation Volunteers projects are lead by an experienced Conservation Volunteers Team Leader.
-Our Team Leaders are a great source of knowledge and interest in the environment.
-They are enthusiastic and an expert in the practical conservation projects we operate.
-Above all, they want you to enjoy your experience as you help the environment.
+Our experienced and enthusiastic Team Leaders come from a range of backgrounds.
+They are all qualified in Work Health and Safety (WHS), First Aid and defensive driving, and are also knowledgeable about the practical conservation projects we operate.
+But above all, they want you to enjoy your experience as you help the environment.

 How do I get to the project?

-For each project there is a central meeting point.
-We will pick you up and travel together to the project site to minimise vehicle usage, returning to the same drop-off point at the end of the day/project.
+For each project there is a central meeting and drop-off point.
+We will pick you up from the meeting point and travel together to the project site to minimise vehicle usage, returning to drop you off at the same place at the end of the day/project.

 On an overnight project what sort of accommodation can I expect?